swkeever/skies.dev/content/clean-code/index.md

 - Functions that do one thing well?
 - Easy-to-understand variable names and abstractions?
-- Reduced amount of duplication in the code?
+- Reduced amount of code duplication?

-The thing is, there is no such thing as code that would be considered clean universally.
+The thing is, there is **no such thing** as code that would be considered clean code universally.
 What _Developer A_ thinks is clean code, _Developer B_ scoffs at.
 There are **tribal wars** over what people believe is the correct way to write code.
 We argue over

 - The use of semicolons in JavaScript
 - Whether you should indent with tabs or spaces
-- Vim or Emacs (but really... you should be using VS Code)
+- Whether you should indent with 4 spaces or 2 spaces

-Most of the time it's just for some internet humor.
+Most of the time, the "arguments" are just for some internet humor.

 So is there such thing as clean code?
 Yes.
 But what is considered clean code is going to vary from project to project, team to team.
 Many projects have tooling